tianjixuetu/pdquant/README.md

 # live trading
 if you use a for-loop mode,you can use this mode to generate signals and position size,then,this module will creat order and trade in the oanda
+# note

-note:this is just the version0.1,so,there maybe somebugs,if you use this module backtest and trade,you should bear the consequences
+this is just the version0.1,so,there maybe somebugs,if you use this module backtest and trade,you should bear the consequences